-Animal rights activist Regan Russell, 65, was struck and killed by a pig transport truck in front of Fearmans slaughterhouse on Friday, June 19, 2020.
-Regan was at a Toronto Pig Save vigil with 6 other activists giving pigs water on a scorching hot day.
-She regularly attended pig vigils and on this particular day Regan was there to oppose Ontario ag gag Bill 156, which had passed two days prior.
-Regan died trying to expose what Bill 156 will hide.
-Regan was born and raised in Hamilton and moved to Winnipeg where she became a model.
-She was an animal activist since 1979 and enjoyed spending time with the family’s seven rescue cats.
-Her husband Mark calls for continued fight against animal abuse:
+Regan Russell, 65, was violently struck and killed by a pig transport truck in front of Sofina’s Fearmans slaughterhouse on Friday, June 19, 2020.
+She was at a Toronto Pig Save vigil with six other activists giving pigs water on one of the hottest days of the year.
+She regularly attended pig vigils and on this particular day Regan was there to oppose Ontario’s “ag-gag” Bill 156, which had passed two days prior.

 “Regan Russell spent the final moments of her life providing comfort to pigs who had never experienced the touch of a kind hand.
 While her tragic death has brought upon deep sorrow in the Animal Save [Movement] community, we will honor her memory by vigorously confronting the cruelties she fought so hard to prevent by marching with Black Lives, protecting Indigenous rights, fighting for LGBTQ equality, and living a compassionate vegan life.
 The Ontario government can attempt to silence us with the passage of its Ag-Gag bill -Bill 156 – but we will never go away and we will never back down.”